 What drugs will he get?
 Vitamin K, antibiotic ointment in the eyes, and a Hepatitis B vaccination.
 There might be other shots too, depending on the vaccination schedule your pediatrician and hospital adhere to and any other medications your baby needs.
 Vitamin K and eye treatment are considered mandatory and Hepatitis B vaccines are strongly encouraged.
 These medications might be given immediately after birth and before you even know it.

-He’ll get Vitamin K injected into his leg, in case he’s among the 0.25% to1.7% of babies born with Vitamin K Deficiency Bleeding – a serious bleeding disorder that can cause healthy-appearing babies to hemorrhage because they don’t have enough Vitamin K to clot their blood.
-A single Vitamin K shot, reduces chances of VKDB significantly.
+Your baby will get Vitamin K injected into his leg, in case he’s among the 0.25% to 1.7% of babies born with vitamin K deficiency bleeding—a serious bleeding disorder that can cause healthy-appearing babies to hemorrhage because they don’t have enough vitamin K to clot their blood.
+A single vitamin K shot, reduces chances of VKDB significantly.

 Once in a while parents ask whether babies get silver nitrate drops in their eyes.
 They don’t and hospitals haven’t used that stuff for decades.
 We do, however, put antibiotic ointment (usually erythromycin) in their eyes.
 Why?
 Just in case their mother has Chlamydia or gonorrhea.
 It kills other germs as well, but the reason why newborn eye treatment is mandatory is to prevent blindness caused by these two STDs.
 But aren’t all mothers tested for STDs during pregnancy?
 Yes, they are.
 Occasionally, a mother picks up a case of something nasty after she’s tested, but before her baby is born.
 Public health officials want to cover those “just in case” cases.
 Yeah, it’s a little off-putting and most parents won’t be told that’s why we do it.
 Instead, they’ll be told, “all kinds of germs get into babies eyes.”
 Sounds better, right?